miketheman/fullstack/README.md

 Nothing is perfect building blocks, but I tried to stay as close to the original as possible.

 * `bluepill` cookbook: added amazon linux platform
+* `apache2` cookbook: added a template for default system config and attribute for prefork mode

 Prep work